Ironhack-Archive/movies-interview-challenge/README.md

 3. Users should be able to **see the details page of each movie**.
 4. Users should be able to **update existing movies**.
 5. Users should be able to **delete movies**.

+To summarize:

+The **schema for a user** should include:
+- full name
+- email
+- password

 The **schema for a movie** should include:
 - title